opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 [![Linked Open Data cloud](img/lod.png)](http://lod-cloud.net/versions/2017-08-22/lod.png)

-By publishing Open Data as Linked Data, 3rd parties (humans or programs) can browse the data through links and can perform interesting queries on integrated data.
+By publishing Open Data as Linked Data, 3rd parties (humans or programs) can browse the data through links and perform interesting queries on integrated data.

 In Open Data Euskadi, we have chosen data from different sources (Open Data Euskadi catalog, Legegunea, web content, etc.) and we have converted it to Linked Data.
 This documentation is provided to make the consumption of such data easier to developers, citisens, journalists, etc.